gizzmo123456/Simple-Unity-Node-Editor/README.md

 [F] Fixed NodeConnectionData inputPin_startPosition not updateing

 [ ] Fix node outputs using itself for pin size it should use the node that it is connecting to.

+# ##
+[ ] move node size functions into nodeData
+[ ] move the node window into nodeData this will alow different nodes data to to exist in the same graph and each one will be its own node type.